hashicorp/vagrant/README.md

 explains how to build a fully functional LAMP development environment, which covers a few parts of Vagrant in more detail than the website guide.

+## Installing the Gem from Git

+If you want the bleeding edge version of Vagrant, we try to keep master pretty stable and you're welcome to give it a shot.
+The following is an example showing how to do this:

+    rake build
+    sudo rake install

 ## Contributing to Vagrant

 To hack on vagrant, you'll need [bundler](http://github.com/carlhuda/bundler) which can